nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User request to add a new patient to the system.
-2. The system prompts the user for the patient information.
+2. The user enters patient details
-3. The user enters these parameters and submits the form
-4. If the input field is invalid, the user is informed of this, and the corresponding valid naming criteria is displayed
-5. The system creates the new user account

-    Use case ends.

-**Extensions**
-* 2a.
-The following are required information:
+   1. The following are required information:
          - Patient name
          - NRIC
          - Phone Number
          - Email
          - Address

- Use case resume at step 2.

-* 2b.
-The following are non-required information:
+   2. The following are non-required information:
          - Drug Allergy
          - Emergency contact
+3. The system creates the new user account
+4. The system show the new created user in the patient list

- Use case resume at step 2.
+    Use case ends.

+**Extensions**
-* 3a.
+* 2a.
 If any of the required fields are not completed

-    * 3a1. the user is informed which required fields are missing
+    * 2a1. the user is informed which required fields are missing

  Use case resume at step 2.

-* 3b.
+* 2b.
 If the username is already in use

-    * 3a1. the user is informed that he or she must choose a different name
+    * 2b1. the user is informed that he or she must choose a different name

  Use case resume at step 2.

-* 3c.
+* 2c.
 If the input field is invalid, the user is informed of this, and the corresponding valid naming criteria is displayed

-    * 7a1.
+    * 2c1.
 If the NRIC is invalid, the user is informed of this, and valid naming criteria is displayed.

-	 * 7a2.
+	 * 2c2.
 If the phone number is invalid, the user is informed of this, and valid naming criteria is displayed.

-	 * 7a3.
+	 * 2c3.
 If the email is invalid, the user is informed of this, and valid naming criteria is displayed.

-	 * 7a4.
+	 * 2c4.
 If the address is invalid, the user is informed of this, and valid naming criteria is displayed.

  Use case resume at step 2.

-**Use case: Delete a person**
+**Use case: UC02 - Delete a person**

+**Precondition: The GP receptionist is logged into the system**

 **MSS**

-1. User requests to list persons
+1. User <u>list all patients(UC03)</u>
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+3. User enters NRIC or index to delete a specific person in the list
-4. AddressBook deletes the person
+4. CareFlow deletes the person from the system
+5. Careflow show the upddated patient list

     Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 2a.
+The given NRIC is invalid.

+    * 2a1.
+CareFlow shows an error message.

+      Use case resumes at step 2.

+* 2b.
+The given index is invalid.

+    * 2b1.
+CareFlow shows an error message.

+      Use case resumes at step 2.

+**Use case:  UC03 - List all patients**

+**Precondition: The GP receptionist is logged into the system**

+**MSS**

+1. User requests to list all patients
+2. CareFlow shows a list of patients

+    Use case ends.

+**Use case:  UC04 - Add a drug**

+**Precondition: The GP receptionist is logged into the system**

+**Guarantee: A new user account is created on the system with**

+**MSS**

+1. User request to add a new drug to the system
+2. The user enters drug details
+3. The system creates the new user account
+4. The system show the new created drug in the drug list

+    Use case ends.

+**Use case:  UC05 - Delete a drug**

+**Precondition: The GP receptionist is logged into the system**

+**MSS**

+1. User <u>lists all drugs(UC06)</u>
+3. User enters drug's trade name or index to delete a specific drug in the list
+4. CareFlow deletes the drug from the system
+5. Careflow show the updated drug list

+    Use case ends.

+**Extensions**

+* 1a.
 The list is empty.

   Use case ends.

+* 2a.
+The given trade name is invalid.

+    * 2a1.
+CareFlow shows an error message.

+      Use case resumes at step 2.

-* 3a.
+* 2b.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 2b1.
+CareFlow shows an error message.

       Use case resumes at step 2.

+**Use case:  UC06 - List all drugs**

+**Precondition: The GP receptionist is logged into the system**

+**MSS**

+1. User requests to list all drugs
+2. CareFlow shows a list of drugs

+    Use case ends.

 *{More to be added}*